evgeny-gridasov/openvpn-otp/README.md

     # do not cache auth info
     auth-nocache

 OpenVPN will re-negotiate username/password details every 3600 seconds by default.
-To disable that behaviour add the following line to both client and server configs:
+To disable that behaviour, add the following line to both client and server configs:

     # disable username/password renegotiation
     reneg-sec 0

-At this moment the plugin does not support any configuration.
-You will have to recompile it if you want any changes to the otp parameters.
-There is a special case for 60 second hardware time tokens, see configuration below.
-The secret file should be placed at /etc/ppp/otp-secrets and set file permissions to 0600.
-Default OTP parameters are:

-    Maximum allowed clock slop = 180
-    T0 value for TOTP (time drift) = 0
-    Step value for TOTP = 30
-    Number of digits to use from TOTP hash = 6
-    Step value for MOTP = 10

-The otp-secrets file format is exactly the same as for ppp-otp plugin which makes it very convenient to have PPP and OpenVPN running on the same machine and using the same secrets file.
+The otp-secrets file format is exactly the same as for ppp-otp plugin, which makes it very convenient to have PPP and OpenVPN running on the same machine and using the same secrets file.
 The secrets file has the following layout:

     # user server type:hash:encoding:key:pin:udid client
     # where type is totp, totp-60-6 or motp